MartinThoma/MartinThoma.github.io/_posts/2012-12-31-pdf-printing-on-windows-7.md

 title: PDF-Printing on Windows 7
 author: Martin Thoma
 date: 2012-12-31 17:23:10.000000000 +01:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
-- PDF
-- windowsrage
-- Windows 7
+tags: PDF, windowsrage, Windows 7
 featured_image: 2012/10/pdf-icon.png
 ---
 "Printing" files on PDF-printers is useful as you can save everything as a digital PDF file instead of printing it.